testdazuerassj-commits/script-manten-o/README.md

--- Forsaken Hub - Professional Roblox Lua Script
--- Created by: test123_DAZUERA
+-- Forsaken Hub Script for Arceus X (Roblox Exploit) -- Created by: test123_DAZUERA
 -- Version: 1.0
--- Description: A comprehensive hub with draggable UI, animated opening, open/close functionality, -- toggle switches for features, including player spectate and 30+ working command buttons.
+-- Description: A professional-grade hub with draggable UI, animated opening, toggle switches for features, and over 30 functional commands.
+-- Note: This script assumes execution in an exploit environment like Arceus X, which allows manipulation of Roblox instances.

 local Players = game:GetService("Players")
 local TweenService = game:GetService("TweenService")